 The festival features a massive parade with jubilant marching band music, which ends with the coronation of the Gold Rush Days King and Queen.

-You’ll also find over 200 art & crafts and food vendors gathered around the town’s public square and Historic District.
+You’ll also find over 200 art & crafts, food vendors and restaurants gathered around the town’s public square and Historic District.

 10. Family-Friendly Fun at the Stone Mountain Pumpkin Festival